What’s Next For The Mindfulness Industry?

 In recent years, meditation and mindfulness have broken into the mainstream.
 As a result, this centuries-old practice has become a buzzword and newly minted investment muse.

-At the same time, the rising popularity of wellness culture and self-care have thrust mindfulness into the spotlight.
+The rising popularity of wellness culture and self-care have thrust mindfulness into the spotlight.
 Perpetuated by the Wellness Industrial Complex, meditation and mindfulness are perfectly aligned with our never-ending pursuit of optimization and productivity.
-As influencers, celebrities, and CEOs all share their mindfulness routine, new apps, studios, and services are being introduced to serve this growing demand.

 Some experts have gone so far as to call this industry boom “McMindfulness”, referencing the fact that a 10-minute, app-assisted meditation or a technology-enabled meditation headband stray incredibly far from the original intent of a Buddhist meditation practice, which has no end goal.

 In traditional Buddhist meditation practices, there is no opportunity to “do it right” because the process isn’t something you judge.
-Meditation and mindfulness programs are also traditionally offered for free—a practice noted for its universalism—which presents an interesting market tension.
+Additionally, meditation and mindfulness programs are also traditionally offered for free, which presents an interesting market tension.

 Money on the mind